BrandonDR/datanest-api/readme.md

 // (you may need to run 'npm install --save dotenv') require("dotenv").config();

-const datanestApi = require("datanest-api");
+const DatanestApi = require("datanest-api");

-// If you do not use a .env file datanestApi.setApiKey("(your key here)");
+// Optionally include the key parameter.
+If you do not use a .env file const datanestApi = new DatanestApi("(your key here)");

+// You can override the key later during runtime datanestApi.setApiKey("(your key here)");

 (async () => {